-- Police department staff would remain with municipal employers costs and pensions would remain largely unchanged - Summerside and Kensington municipalities will require a funding formula to fund their regional police department. - If Charlottetown policing boundaries were adjusted, Charlottetown and adjacent municipalities will require a funding formula to fund their regional police department. - It is noted that the Department of Finance is leading municipal funding discussions.
+- Police department staff would remain with municipal employers costs would remain largely unchanged, but pension benefits will need to be addressed. - Summerside and Kensington municipalities will require a funding formula to fund their regional police department. - If Charlottetown policing boundaries were adjusted, Charlottetown and adjacent municipalities will require a funding formula to fund their regional police department. - It is noted that the Department of Finance is leading municipal funding discussions.